malcolmsailor/efficient_rhythms/docs/general.md

 tempo
 ```

-These are the settings that are not randomized (although note that it is possible to specify that some of these settings, such as `root_pcs`, be individually randomized):
+These are the settings that are not randomized (although note that it is possible to specify that some of these settings, such as `foot_pcs`, be individually randomized):

 ```
 tet